Tracque/PLD-Wrapper/README.md

 ## Usage Instructions

+PLD-Wrapper.py will open a local webpage which provides input fields and instructions for PLD.
+It also can produce visualisations of your inputs, to hopefully help you check that you are inputting what you think you are.
+Note that the visualisations are NOT supposed to be literature ready diagrams.

+If you wish to use PLDManager.py, you will have to adjust the inputs by directly modifying the main() function.

+PLDCleanup.py exists simply to account for situations where PLD-Wrapper.py or PLDManager.py are stopped prematurely.
+In this case, you should again directly modify the main() function to give the correct inputs.
+Running PLDCleanup.py should then compile and sort the output files for you.

-Currently, you must manually edit the variables in the PLDManager file and then run it in your console.
-You should not have to touch the Julia files.
+At no point when using these programs should you have to touch the Julia files.

-Once the GUI integration has been completed, if you run the version with the GUI, you will need to give your inputs in the input fields provided.

-Note: PLD-Wrapper.py limits its use of system resources, in an attempt not to fry your machine.
-If you are running PLD-Wrapper in a subsystem, or a VM, it will similarly attempt not to use all of the subsystem/VM resources.
+Note: PLD-Wrapper.py and PLDManager.py limit the use of system resources, in an attempt not to fry your machine.
+If you are running them in a subsystem, or a VM, it will similarly attempt not to use all of the subsystem/VM resources.
 Make sure you account for this when allocating resources to such a subsystem or VM.

+## Known Issues

+The formatting of output gets messed up if you run the cleanup script multiple times on the same files. (although I am tempted to say there should virtually never be any reason to do such a thing)

+Not necessarily an issue, but I have currently only implemented cpu usage restrictions, as PLD.jl seems to be more cpu intensive than memory intensive.
+If your usage of the program indicates otherwise, let me know.

 ## Acknowledgements